zuyuejiang/portfolio/README.md

 # Portfolio Workshop

-Portfolio workshop run by Google Student Developer Club at the University of Auckland.
+Portfolio workshop at GDSC Imperial, forked from GDSC at the University of Auckland.

 ## 🚗 Install